e-tron reservations system

 Our use of Behavior-Driven Development and writing specifications collaboratively across Audi’s teams also allowed us to formulate edge cases for how the reservation platform was going to work.
 That way, we were able to tackle the system’s immense complexity and ensure it would work flawlessly from day one.
 Meanwhile, in order to meet the high performance requirements, we put a lot of effort into performance testing and tuning, so that the platform could handle thousands of reservations per minute.

 The headless solution required two frontends: one for the customers and one for the back office with real time data dashboards.
-In order to stitch the two frontends together with all of the distributed microservices, we created one of the first ever distributed GraphQL implementations, working closely with the Apollo team and consequently helping shape the product now known as Apollo Federation.
+In order to stitch the distributed microservices together to enable a single view of data to the frontends, we created one of the first ever distributed GraphQL implementations, working closely with the Apollo team and consequently helping shape the product now known as Apollo Federation.
 Finally, we integrated the payment gateway into the solution by building a facade around it that was plugged into the GraphQL layer.

 Working together with Audi’s IT department and multiple partner agencies, we successfully responded to all of our client’s requirements which resulted in stellar outcomes: